Hiroreco/enreco-archive/recap-data/chapter2/day8/nodes/liz-c2d8.md

 _Promise rings.
 Nothing more._

 Then Nerissa requests a spar, something they've been doing daily now.
-And yet, Elizabeth makes an even stranger request: to go gambling (see:[Nerissa-Elizabeth: Finding Shelter in the Shadows of Hope](edge)).
+And yet, Elizabeth makes an even stranger request: to go gambling (see: [Nerissa-Elizabeth: Finding Shelter in the Shadows of Hope](#edge:liz-nerissa)).

 ["Maybe you are my lucky blue."](https://www.youtube.com/live/b-jTHH6GK5w?si=SGFe8V8u909-nM1L&t=2025)